munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 <p><em>Update 2014/04/28:</em> In case you missed the link, the web site for my book is <a href="http://gameprogrammingpatterns.com">gameprogrammingpatterns.com</a>.</p>
 </div>

 About an hour ago, in the quiet of my living room, alone except for a sleeping dog next to me, I accomplished the biggest goal of my life.
 I finished writing [Game Programming Patterns](http://gameprogrammingpatterns.com/).
-It's a book on game programming (it would be a strange title for a book ornithology) that I started writing about four years and a lifetime ago.
+It's a book on game programming (it would be a strange title for a book on ornithology) that I started writing about four years and a lifetime ago.

 <figure>
   <img class="framed" src="/image/2014/04/100-percent.png">